 Reg Flag #1: Dodgy Grammar and Spelling

 The biggest giveaway in any generic phishing email is going to be poor spelling and grammar.
-A real email from a legitimate brand is usually well-crafted in terms of spelling, grammar and formatting.
-Scan the email carefully, and note any errors in spelling.
+A real email from a legitimate brand is usually well-crafted in terms of spelling, grammar, and formatting.
+Scan the email carefully, noting any errors in spelling.
 But, why do phishing emails have typos in the first place?
 Often, scammers intentionally include errors in the phishing email to target gullible people more susceptible to an attack.

 Red Flag #2: Odd Manner of Greeting